aoiflux/rohy/README.md

 - **Investigate** with a filtered, paginated event list that stays fast on large cases.
 - **Correlate** using rule files: an ordered chain of event IDs with optional labels (`4625 → 4625 —then succeeds→ 4624`).
-Thirty conservative rules ship built in.
+Four algorithms — plain ordering, shared field values, bounded time windows, and process ancestry.
+Thirty-five conservative rules ship built in.
 - **Map** events on a graph canvas, by hand or generated from a rule — one rule, one graph.
 - **Place** everything in time on a dedicated timeline with zoom, pan, scrub,